March was the “weakest month" with $800 billion in centralized crypto exchange trading volume, the lowest since November 2023.

 Jesse Coghlan

-Jesse Coghlan is a Cointelegraph staff writer and deputy editor on the publication’s Asia-Pacific newsdesk, a role he assumed in 2022.
-He reports on court cases and government policy related to cryptocurrency, with a focus on making complex legal and regulatory topics accessible to readers.
-Coghlan previously worked as a freelance journalist covering crime and civil unrest and has experience producing and co-hosting a podcast focused on crypto news.
-He holds no cryptocurrency holdings.
+Jesse Coghlan is a staff editor at Cointelegraph and a member of the Asia-Pacific newsdesk.
+He joined the publication in 2022 and reports on court cases and government policy related to cryptocurrency, with a focus on making complex legal and regulatory topics accessible to readers.
+Prior to joining Cointelegraph, Coghlan worked as a freelance journalist covering crime and civil unrest and has experience producing and co-hosting a podcast focused on crypto news.

 - News